Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: Observational Constraints

-The general development of an optically thick, baryonic photosphere around a broad class of naked singularities (P0z, P0r, S0z) creates significant challenges for attempts to probe these spacetimes by looking for lensing signatures within the shadow \citepalias[e.g.,][]{SgrAPaperVI}.
+The general development of an optically thick, baryonic photosphere around a broad class of naked singularities (P0z, P0r, and S0z) creates significant challenges for attempts to probe these spacetimes by looking for lensing signatures within the shadow \citepalias[e.g.,][]{SgrAPaperVI}.
 Photons traveling on initially ingoing geodesics will be absorbed by the photosphere, which then prevents the additional lensing components from reaching distant observers.
 Nevertheless, strong empirical constraints on singular spacetime can be obtained by looking for the thermal emission from these photospheres directly.

 Because $T_\infty$ is set by $\dot{M}$, the associated thermal emission spectrum need not peak near 230~GHz, the frequency at which EHT observed \SgrA and \VirA in 2017 and 2018.
 Indeed, for the inferred accretion rates in those sources, it peaks at much higher frequency, with the consequence that EHT observations alone place only a weak constraint on the existence of an additional shock-heated thermal component.
-However, when the size constraints from EHT are supplemented with spectral flux measurements in the NIR, optical and UV, such a component can be excluded altogether.
+However, when the size constraints from EHT are supplemented with spectral flux measurements in the NIR, optical, and UV, such a component can be excluded altogether.
 We now consider each target in turn, for which we summarize the state of the EHT observations and associated implied ranges for $T_\infty$, and compare to high-frequency flux measurements.

 \SgrA is the bright radio source associated with the putative supermassive black hole at the center of the Milky Way.
-It's spectral energy distribution (SED), shown in \autoref{fig:sgra}, is well described by a radiatively inefficient accretion flow that emits via synchrotron.
-Below a THz, \SgrA exhibits an inverted SED, with a spectral index ($F_\nu\propto\nu^{-\alpha}$) of $\alpha=-0.4$, characteristic of a self-absorbed, radially structured synchrotron source (\citealt{BlandfordKonigl:1979,BroderickLoeb2006b,Broderick2009b,Yuan2004}; \citetalias{SgrAPaperII}).
-From near-infrared (NIR) through the X-ray wavelengths, \SgrA's SED is well described by a power law with $\alpha=1.25$, typical of optically thin nonthermal synchrotron sources \citepalias{SgrAPaperII}.
+Its SED, shown in \autoref{fig:sgra}, is well described by a RIAF that emits via synchrotron.
+Below $1\,$THz, \SgrA exhibits an inverted SED, with a spectral index ($F_\nu\propto\nu^{-\alpha}$) of $\alpha=-0.4$, characteristic of a self-absorbed, radially structured synchrotron source (\citealt{BlandfordKonigl:1979,BroderickLoeb2006b,Broderick2009b,Yuan2004}; \citetalias{SgrAPaperII}).
+From NIR through the X-ray wavelengths, \SgrA's SED is well described by a power law with $\alpha=1.25$, typical of optically thin nonthermal synchrotron sources \citepalias{SgrAPaperII}.